Topological Josephson parametric amplifier array: A proposal for directional, broadband, and low-noise amplification: Directional amplification via topology

-Looking for edge states in ${\cal H}(\omega)$ allows for a systematic study of the steady-state phases supporting directional amplification.
-Fig.~\ref{fig2:topology}(d) displays a phase diagram of the system as a function of $g_c/J$ and $\kappa/J$, for given parameters $g_s/g_c=1$, $\omega/J=-0.5$, $\Delta=0$, $\phi=\pi/2$, and $N=20$.
-The colored region indicates the topological amplifying phase, which requires a balance between parametric drive $g_c$ and decay $\kappa$: For too large decay, the system becomes topologically trivial and for too large drive it becomes unstable.
-Stability of the steady-state is an essential requisite for the experimental realization of the topological JTWPA, which is guaranteed when all eigenvalues of $H_{\rm nh}$ have negative imaginary parts \cite{porras_topological_2019,ramos_topological_2021}.
-In addition, the color bar in Fig.~\ref{fig2:topology}(d) displays the inverse localization length ${\rm Re}[\zeta]$ which determines the exponent of the gain in the topological phase.
-Note that larger ${\rm Re}[\zeta]$ is not always better as this depends on the application of the amplifier.
-In this work, we consider three working points as indicated in Fig.~\ref{fig2:topology}(d).
-Parameters $P_1$ are used in panels (a)-(c) of Figs.~\ref{fig2:topology}, whereas $P_2$ and $P_3$ are used below when discussing the performance of the amplifier.
+Inspecting the phase diagram, we see that a stable topological amplifying phase requires a balance between parametric drive $\bar{g}_c$ and decay $\kappa$: When $\bar{g}_c/\kappa$ is too small, the system becomes topologically trivial and there is no amplification, and when $\bar{g}_c/\kappa$ is too large, the amplifier becomes unstable.
+Given an intermediate value of $\bar{g}_c/\kappa\sim 0.2-0.4$, there is a minimum of $\bar{J}/\kappa$ to induce the topological regime.
+To be more precise, the color bar in Fig.~\ref{Fig_directional_amplification}\tr{(e)} displays the inverse localization length ${\rm Re}[\zeta]$ as a function of $\bar{g}_c/\kappa$ and $\bar{J}/\kappa$, which determines the exponent of the gain in the topological phase.
+The maximum amplification occurs at the center of the topological region where ${\rm Re}[\zeta]\sim 0.4-0.5$.
+However, we need to keep a balance between the gain and the saturation that the array can tolerate in practice, and thus we typically target more moderate working points with ${\rm Re}[\zeta]\sim 0.2$ such as indicated in Fig.~\ref{Fig_directional_amplification}(e).
+It is exactly the balance of parameters that we considered in Figs.~\ref{Fig_directional_amplification}(a)-(d).
+In the next section, we discuss in detail various parameter sets and how to obtain the best overall performance of the topological amplifier array.